nicolasgrosfort/head-md-oracle-of-suits/process/concepts/2025-10-27-anachrony.md

 # Anachrony

-## Pitch

 `Anachrony` is a [gesture-based](../gestures/README.md) interactive game where players travel through different historical worlds to recover playing cards scattered across time.
-By using light, breath, and movement, they restore balance to a broken myth — until meeting the Joker, whose identity crisis caused the cards' dispersion.
+By simulating light, breath, painting, and a spyglass with body movements, they return the cards to their rightful eras.
+At the end, they confront the Joker, whose identity crisis has caused the cards to be lost in the wrong timelines.

-### Keyword
+## Keyword

 `Anachrony`

-### Novel combinaison
+## Novel combinaison

 - Entry point: `Anachrony`
 - Interaction: `Reveal`